stablekernel/aqueduct/_posts/tut/2016-06-19-executing-queries.md

 Configuring a Database
 ---

 As we've mentioned a few times, a key facet to Aqueduct is efficient automated testing.
 The scheme for testing is to create a 'test' database that all of your Aqueduct projects run against.
 When you run tests against that database, the tests create *temporary* tables prior to executing.
 The good news is that the `ManagedDataModel` in your application can drive this table creation, so you don't need to do anything special.
-The tests are run against the current version of the schema, as defined by your code.
+The tests are run against the current version of the schema defined by your code.

 Therefore, on any machine you're going to test on, you need a database (so, your local machine and your CI platform) that has been configured to have an Aqueduct development database with a specific user.
-(So, you'll only need to set this up once.)
+(You'll only need to set this up once.)
 On macOS, the best way to do this locally is download [Postgres.app](http://postgresapp.com).
 This has a self-contained instance of Postgres that you start by opening up the application itself.
 Download this application and run it.

-Once it starts running, its icon (an elephant) will appear in your menu bar.
-Select 'Open psql' from its menu, and a command line prompt will appear, connected to the local database.
-(If you are using a different installation of PostgreSQL, run the command line tool `psql` instead.)
-To set up PostgreSQL once and for all for testing, run the following commands in psql:
+Once running, run the command `aqueduct setup` from anywhere.
+It will give you some additional instructions to follow to make sure everything is OK.
+It just runs the following SQL:

 ```sql
 create database dart_test;